Meet The Teach: Witold Fitz-Simon

 Witold Fitz-Simon: I started practicing yoga 20 years ago to counter the stress I was experiencing at work.
-At the time I was I was working behind the scenes in the casting business.
-First as an assistant at a talent agency representing actors and then as an associate casting director – all while trying to put my own projects together.
+At the time I was working behind the scenes in the casting business, first as an assistant at a talent agency representing actors and then as an associate casting director – all while trying to put my own projects together.
 I found the entertainment business to be extremely unkind, hostile.
 It caused me anxiety attacks, which literally resulted in losing my hair.
 I started yoga with meditation and had a sitting practice for about two years.
 I then discovered asana, following the writings of Eknath Easwaran.
 During my first Utthita Trikonasana, I was in excruciating pain from my chest to my feet and thought, “I need to do more of this.”
 I was hooked.

 SJ: Did anyone in your family practice yoga when you were growing up?

 WF-S: Not at all.
 We traveled a lot when I was kid.
 We visited India when I was very young and lived in Brazil for about five years when I was in grade school, so I was exposed to a lot of different cultures and spiritual traditions.
 I was raised Catholic but we were surrounded by Macumba and Candomble, the African-based Brazilian religions in Sao Paolo.
 So, yoga and Hinduism didn’t seem all that strange to me when I was first introduced to them.

 SJ: When did you decide pursue yoga teacher training?